 The American College of Obstetricians and Gynecologists has given the green light to having 200 mg or less of caffeine a day.
 So go ahead and have one or two small, 8 ounce cups of coffee—that’s the equivalent of two short cups or one grande at Starbucks.
 If you want to be extra cautious, try decaf—you’ll still get a tiny dose of caffeine, plus the placebo effect of sipping on some java.

-Myth #3: Spicy foods
+Myth #3: Spicy Foods Bring on Labor

 Truth: Spice it up!